 Most of these are easy to calculate.
 It can get a little harder with auto accidents that cause severe, permanent injury.
 It may be necessary to include the cost of future medical care, which can never be precisely known.
 Under our system of justice, however, it is only necessary to compute what is more likely so than not so.
-There is no limit on the amount of non-economic damages that can be claimed or collected in a personal injury case through the available insurance often serves as a practical "cap."
+There is no limit on how much non-economic damages that can be claimed or collected in a personal injury case through the available insurance often serves as a practical "cap."

 - Click here for more on economic damages in Maryland personal injury cases.

 More complicated than calculating economic damages is the valuation of noneconomic damages.
 Under Maryland law, car accident victims can recover damages for past and future:

 There is no calculator capable of adding up these damages and spitting out a dollar amount.
 Instead, their calculation depends on the impression of the judge or jury who decides the issue.
 What do they think of the plaintiff?
 Do they understand the impact the injury has had on the victim?
 Do they believe experts who testify about the future pain and other damages?
 How much money is it all worth?
 Good lawyers can tell you the probabilities in any case, and we can compare the verdicts typically received in various jurisdictions.

 However, the final number for noneconomic damages is very case-specific.
 Finally, there is a limit on the amount of non-economic damages that can be awarded in a verdict.
 Maryland has a cap that is determined by the year of the injury--for 2017 accidents (actually accidents between 10/01/16 and 10/01/17), the maximum amount of non-economic damages in a single case is $830,000.
 If a wrongful death claim is added, another cap of $1,245.000 is added (if there are two or more wrongful death beneficiaries).
 The total is $2,075,000.
 The cap is different for medical malpractice cases.Punitive Damages